Tuesday, October 7, 2025

 Advertisement

 Could it be that early road builders argued over which route would be best to build southward?
 The road that followed the creek may have been the more challenging to traverse, notably during high water in spring, while the high road might have been less muddy.
-Mud was an essential consideration in spring when wagon roads became nearly impassable, especially after the snowmelt.
+Mud was a significant consideration in the spring, when wagon roads became nearly impassable, especially after the snowmelt.

-Thus far, without any input from knowledgeable locals, the origin of the name may remain obscured by time, the route insignificant despite its exceptional notoriety due to its association with the U.S. 19 expressway off of which it leads.
+Thus far, without any input from knowledgeable locals, the origin of the name may remain obscured by time, and the route may be insignificant despite its exceptional notoriety due to its association with the US-19 expressway, off of which it leads.

 Sign up to receive of FREE copy of West Virginia Explorer Magazine in your email weekly.